killerrex/unlyme/README.md

 * flag: Single byte that is 0 for files and 1 for directories.

 For directories, offset, length and size are 0.
-In the old format the flag does not exist, so to determine if it is a file or a folder, both offset and size must be 0 (as the zlib compressed of an empty file uses 8 bytes)
+In the old format the flag does not exist, so to determine if it is a folder, both offset and size must be 0 (as the zlib compressed of an empty file uses 8 bytes)

 In some files the offset value has a bias so Unlyme tries to determine it using that the last byte of the last file shall be next to the TOC.